hynek/doc2dash/docs/usage.rst

 .. option:: -j, --enable-js

-    Enable bundled and external javascript.
+    Enable bundled and external JavaScript.
+    This is for example necessary for `MathJax <https://www.mathjax.org>`_ to render.

 .. option:: -u, --online-redirect-url